 When we look rationally in the only place we really can, inside our existential selves.
 We find the evidence is already there for Faith.
 As CS Lewis put it, “In the only case where you can expect to get an answer, the answer turns out to be Yes; and in the other cases, where you do not get an answer, you see why you do not.”

 There are other kinds of intimate relationships.
-For example it is true to say that the earth has a much more intimate relationship with the moon than it does with the sun.
+For example it may be true to say that the earth has a much more intimate relationship with the moon than it does with the sun.
 But we are speaking here of intimate relationships happen between persons, because only persons have the potential of possessing faith.

 The earth does not seem to care if it was swallowed by the sun or even worse, ignored by the sun or rejected by the moon, but just one tiny person on the earth would care very much.